 Agua y Paz Biosphere Reserve

-The Agua y Paz (Water and Peace) Biosphere Reserve is characterized by mountain ranges and plains.
-It comprises a territory of 916,000 ha (2,263,000 acres).
+The Agua y Paz (Water and Peace) Biosphere Reserve is located in northern Costa Rica.
+It is characterized by mountain ranges and plains and comprises a territory of 916,000 ha (2,263,000 acres).

 In the mountainous zones are the volcanoes Miravalles, Tenorio, Arenal, Chato and Platanar, among others.
 In the plains area are lakes, flooded forests and swamps; some of which are Ramsar sites, such as Lake Caño Negro.

-The Agua y Paz Biosphere Reserve is comprised of eight core zones that are protected wildlife areas legally constituted in the country and that are administered through the National System of Conservation Areas (SINAC).
+The Agua y Paz Biosphere Reserve is comprised of eight core zones that are protected wildlife areas administered through Costa Rica's National System of Conservation Areas (SINAC).
 These include Juan Castro Blanco National Park, Caño Negro National Wildlife Refuge, four biological corridors and an indigenous community.

 SINAC divides the country into 11 conservation areas, of which three are included in the Agua y Paz Biosphere Reserve.
 These areas are: the Arenal Huetar Norte Conservation Area (ACAHN), the conservation area of the Arenal-Tempisque Biosphere Reserve (ACAT), and Cordillera Central Volcanic conservation area (ACCVC).